 TAX TIP: If you change your address before you get your refund, let the department know.
-Complete Form 822, available at: azdor.gov/forms/other-forms.
+Complete Form 822.
+This form is available at: azdor.gov/forms.
+Select "Forms" on the home page and click on "See All Forms" then type 822 in the Search box.